Follow the advice below to keep yourself safe:

 - Use traffic islands where available, making sure that you stop on the island and look again for traffic before continuing to cross

-- Avoid using your mobile phone or headphones when crossing
+- Avoid using your mobile phone or headphones when crossing - watch our video about the dangers of using mobiles when crossing the road

 - Where possible, avoid crossing between parked cars, as drivers will be unable to see you